Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Garmin Fenix 8 Review – Strength Coach and Workouts

 Despite its strengths, Garmin has added half-baked audio capabilities.
-Unlike the Apple Watch, the Fenix cannot independently make or take calls, depending instead on a smartphone connection.
+Unlike the Apple Watch Ultra, the Fenix cannot independently make or take calls, relying instead on a smartphone connection.
 While the new mic and speaker are steps toward a richer connected experience, the implementation feels clunky.
-The two (!) voice interfaces seem more like tech-driven experiments than customer-focused designs.
+The two voice interfaces seem more like tech-driven experiments than customer-focused designs.
 Even when the audio features work, the sound quality barely passes the ‘meh’ threshold—disappointing for a watch at this price point.

-Garmin’s watch faces have traditionally been a weak spot, with some looking childish and dated.
-However, this has significantly improved with sleek, vibrant faces that offer personalized data-rich complications.
+Garmin’s watch faces have traditionally been a weak spot, with some appearing childish and dated.
+However, this has significantly improved, featuring sleek, vibrant faces that boast personalized, data-rich complications.
 They shine on the latest AMOLED displays, though they are less impressive on older MIP screens.
-That said, the performance of Solar charging has taken a major leap forward, and battery life remains one of Garmin’s core strengths.
+That said, the performance of solar charging has taken a major leap forward, and battery life remains one of Garmin’s core strengths.

-For those looking primarily for a smartwatch rather than a dedicated sports device, the Apple Watch or Pixel Watch may be better options.
-These offer superior smart features and benefits outside of fitness tracking that come from that.
+The Apple Watch Ultra and Samsung Galaxy Watch Ultra may be better options for those looking primarily for a smartwatch rather than a dedicated sports device.
+These offer superior smart features and benefits beyond fitness tracking.
 Many potential Fenix buyers may find themselves better served by these alternatives.
-If the price makes you baulk, the new Fenix E offers the new interface with old tech at a discount.
-If you want a cheaper, prettier watch, many opt for Suunto Race and the low-end Chinese alternative would be the Amazfit T-Rex 3.
+If the price makes you baulk, the new Fenix E offers the updated interface with older tech at a discount.
+If you want a cheaper, prettier watch, many opt for the Suunto Race, while a low-end Chinese alternative would be the Amazfit T-Rex 3.

 The Garmin Fenix 8 remains an exceptional sports watch, unmatched in accuracy and performance for fitness enthusiasts.
 However, if you’re expecting a flawless smartwatch experience, you might be left wanting.
 For those deeply invested in sports and outdoor activities, it’s hard to beat—but the smartwatch experience still lags behind the competition.